-Lottery Curse Victims: 7 People Who Won Big & Lost Bigger
+Lottery Curse Victims: 7 People Who Won Big & Lost Everything

 Riches-to-Rags Stories of 'Cursed' Lottery Winners

 Many people think winning the lottery would be the answer to their prayers and the solution to all of their problems.
 But some people have had the opposite experience.
 They've been lucky enough to win the lottery, and then later wished that they had torn up their ticket rather than redeeming it.

 It may seem impossible that you could win millions of dollars, then wish you hadn't.
 But it has happened often enough that the phenomenon has been dubbed the "lottery curse."